wp-plugins/editor-color-on-word-count/readme.txt

 = 1.
 The super easy way =
 1. In your Admin, go to menu Plugins > Add
-1. Search for Dbox Slider Lite
+1. Search for Editor Color on Word Count
 1. Click to install
 1. Activate the plugin
-1. A new menu `Dbox Slider Lite` will appear in your Admin
+1. A new menu `Editor Color` will appear in your Admin

 = 2.
 The easy way =
 1. Download the plugin (.zip file) on the right column of this page